This is the eighth Engineering Sketches Prize run by the Engineering Club in association with D R A W I N G A T W O R K.

 Category and short description of the sketch/es submitted.

-Competition Judges for Engineering Sketches 2021 to be announced shortly.
+Competition Judges for Engineering Sketches 2021:

 Detail Sketch Winner 2018 - Glazed Facade Assembly Detail.
 Joey Belda, Arup